With NPM’s recent acquisition of ^Lift Security and the Node Security Platform, as well as the release of their package-lock.json and the

 yarn $SCRIPT $ARGS.
 These are minor annoyances, but after getting used to how lenient Yarn is here, it’s a bit annoying to switch back.

-npm installoutput is just ugly compared to Yarn.
-Yarn’s informative, condensed, easy to follow, and all around polished.
-NPM looks like a complete mess, makes it hard to understand things, and is even worse when not in a TTY.
+npm installoutput is uglier than Yarn’s.
+Yarn is informative, condensed, easy to follow, and polished.
+NPM looks messy, makes it hard to understand things, and is even worse when not in a TTY.

 Yarn installing things in a beautiful manner

 package.json.
 Personally, I like to put blank lines around scripts in the

 package.jsonto group things together visually, but unfortunately, running